pingidentity/terraform-provider-pingdirectory/docs/resources/default_web_application_extension.md

 - `trust_store_file` (String) Specifies the path to the truststore file, which is used by this application to establish trust of managed servers.
 - `trust_store_pin_passphrase_provider` (String) The passphrase provider that may be used to obtain the PIN for the trust store used with managed LDAP servers.
 This is only required if a trust store file is required, and if that trust store requires a PIN to access its contents.
 - `trust_store_type` (String) Specifies the format for the data in the trust store file.
-- `type` (String) The type of Web Application Extension resource.
-Options are ['console', 'generic']
 - `war_file` (String) Specifies the path to a standard web application archive (WAR) file.

 ### Read-Only